 “No hay ninguna circunstancia que no tenga remedio.
 Lo único que no podemos remediar es la muerte pero todo lo demás es posible.”

 In English, this reads: “There is no circumstance that does not have a remedy.
 The only thing we cannot remedy is death, but everything else is possible.”

 If I am able to deal with all the curve-balls life has tossed us it is in part because of my father’s deep impression on my heart and my mother’s strong work ethic.
 My father lived a life of humility and for others.
 He was last so others could be first.

 I believe that God instilled those beautiful things in him so he could teach us the true value of life.
 And for that, I am forever grateful.

 My mother always worked very hard in and out of season.
-Rain or shine she accomplished what had to be done and did her job with excellence.
-She provided for us when my dad was unemployed and taught me responsibility and commitment.
+She provided for us when my dad was unemployed and taught me responsibility.
 For both of their examples, I am grateful.